-At the dawn of time, the prehistoric Cimex lectularius lived in the nests of birds and guano-covered roosts of bats, quietly doing what nest parasites do: feeding on other animals.
+At the dawn of time, the prehistoric Cimex lectularius, or bed bug, lived in the nests of birds and guano-covered roosts of bats, quietly doing what nest parasites do: feeding on other animals.
 Today, this insect still enjoys these same habits—but it prefers human nests to animal ones.

 Bed bugs, once happy in animal roosts, have developed a taste for human blood.
 And they live in your bed or sofa and rely on you as their food source.
 Here, we’ll tell you everything you need to know about bed bugs, so you can keep your home free of this pest.

 Bed bugs are a small, wingless parasite.
 As previously mentioned, they survive by feeding off of warm-blooded animals, like humans.
 They also leave a small, red, itchy mark when they bite.

 If you disturb them, bed bugs scuttle for dark cracks (like the lining of your mattress, for example).
 They’re small: hatchlings are about the size of a poppy seed, and adults don’t grow to be much larger than a grain of rice.
 Although they can look white in appearance, most bed bugs are brownish in colour.
 If you look closely, they’re visible to the human eye.

 When bed bugs bite, they insert two hollow tubes into the skin.
 One tube injects the host with an anesthetic and an anticoagulant.
 This step prevents the host from feeling the bite and makes the blood easy to suck through the second tube.